atlopes/overHere/README.md

 Some of the classes depend on `JsonToXML`, a simple Json to XML converter (see [VFP XML library set](https://github.com/atlopes/xml/) GitHub repository for details).

+For convenience, the required program files are stored in the `api\external` folder.

 ## Status

 In development.
-Unsuited for production.
+Unsuited for production, unless thoroughly tested on site.
 [Unlicensed](docs/UNLICENSE.md "Unlicense").